MichelleJiarui/leetcode/Arrays.md

 Here is the code reformatted into GitHub-flavored Markdown.
 I’ve added a header and syntax highlighting to make it look clean and professional for a README or documentation file.

-# Two Sum Solution
+# Leetcode 1 Two Sum Solution

-## Problem Description

-The goal is to find two indices in an array such that the numbers at those positions add up to a specific target.

 ## Implementation